selabs-ur1/VV-ISTIC-TP4/exercises/heap.md

 - Use the provided project template as a starting point.
 - In the project you can launch the tests with `mvn test`.
 - You may reuse your binary heap code from the previous practical assignment.

+**Bugs Identified and Fixed Through Testing**

+1. **Off-by-One Error in `bubbleUp`**
+   *Description:* The `bubbleUp` method did not correctly handle the parent index calculation for the newly inserted element.
+This led to certain elements not being properly placed after insertion, causing the heap to occasionally return an incorrect minimum.
+   *How Tests Helped:* In some cases, the heap would fail to restore the heap property after insertion.
+By examining the failing test inputs and the heap state just before the error occurred, I noticed that the parent-child relationship was being computed incorrectly.

+2. **Incorrect Handling of Duplicates in `pop`**
+   *Description:* The original implementation did not properly handle multiple identical elements in the heap.
+The `pop` method sometimes returned elements in an unexpected order.
+   *How Tests Helped:* I discovered that popping from a heap containing multiple identical values occasionally produced an incorrect sequence.
+Inspecting the heap’s internal array during these failing runs revealed that the `bubbleDown` method needed a fix.

+3. **Improper Exception Throwing on Empty Heap**
+   *Description:* Calling `pop` or `peek` on an empty heap did not consistently throw the expected `NoSuchElementException`.
+Sometimes, due to a missing check, it returned an undefined value.
+   *How Tests Helped:* Tests were designed to call `pop` or `peek` on an empty heap.
+These tests promptly failed, indicating that the code did not behave as specified.